svoop/aipp/README.md

 ### Helpers

 Helpers are modules defined in the <tt>lib/aipp/regions/{REGION}/helpers/</tt> directory.
-All helper modules are required automatically.
+All helper modules are required automatically in alphabetic order.

 There is one mandatory helper called `URL.rb` which must define the following method to build URLs from which to download AIPs: